toluschr/YouTube-Comment-Translate/README.md

 [But what letters should I set it to?](https://www.gnu.org/software/gettext/manual/html_node/Usual-Language-Codes.html)

 ## Installation
-[Download](../../releases/latest/) and extract the newest release.
+When using chrome or any chromium based browser, simply download the extension from the webstore.

+## Manual Install
 ### Javascript injector
-Since this script was made to be injected from the browsers developer console.
-One can simply use a [Javascript injector](https://github.com/Lor-Saba/Code-Injector).
+Since this plugin was developed using just a simple content script, one can simply inject it using a [Javascript injector](https://github.com/Lor-Saba/Code-Injector).
 This is also the recommended method for firefox users.
-Use this pattern
+Use this pattern: `www\.youtube\.com`
 <img src="docs/injector.png">
-`www\.youtube\.com`

 ### Chromium Browsers
 Open the following url in your browser
 <table>
 	<tr>